jameszka997/portgolio_test/README.md

-# János Kondri - Data Analysis Portfolio
+# János Kondri - Data Portfolio
-This is a test run to set-up a portfolio webpage from Github Pages

 Hello there,
 I am János!
 I have a technical background and hold a dual Master of Science/Engineering degree in Biotechnological & Pharmaceutical Sciences with a Major in Bioprocess Engineering.
-I have a deep seated interest & experience in data analysis as I have held roles focusing on various facets of data, as I have experience in the development of bioinformatic pipelines within NGS data, and data analysis of biologically derived data.
-Currently I am working ....
+I have a deep seated interest & experience in data analysis & science as I have held roles focusing on various facets of data
+From developing bionformatic pipelines to process Next-Generation Sequencing data, all the way to creating Power BI-based tools for better decision making and data insight showcase.

+---
+Currently I am working on finishing my report dashboard for the analysis of [Drug Shortage cases within Hungary](https://github.com/jameszka997/Hungarian-Drug-Shortage-Data-Analysis), as well as finishing my Clinical Data Science Specialization certificate from University of Colorado.

 You can find my CV [here](https://github.com/jameszka997/Data-Portfolio/blob/main/CV%20Data%20Analyst.pdf).